Scaling your Kantree deployment

 It is good practice to at least use a dedicated queue for queue_compute_formulas

-and queue_refresh_charts
+, queue_refresh_charts

 once you are seeing a moderate usage of Kantree.